43. Flight Plan Multiexport

 You can click on the table headers to sort the content.
-Tooltips give more information on some formats and path errors.
+Tooltips as well as the footer line below the table give more information on formats and path errors.

 Columns can be moved and resized by clicking and dragging the table header.
 The table layout is saved and can be reset by choosing Reset View in the context menu of the table.

 See Tables for general information on tables.

 126.96.36.199.
 Enable / Change Path / Export Now / Reset Path

 The first column contains several buttons which provide the same functions as the context menu.

 The checkbox on the far left enables the respective format for export and highlights the row in bold text.
 Path errors are only shown if the format is enabled.